 You also receive some coverage for generic drugs.
-Drugs in cost-sharing Tier 1 (Preferred Generic) and cost-sharing Tier 2 (Generic) continue to be provided for copayments listed in the Initial Coverage Stage.
-You pay no more than 25% of the cost for other generic drugs and the plan pays the rest.
+You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
 Only the amount you pay counts and moves you through the coverage gap.

 You continue paying these costs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
 Once you reach this amount \$8,000, you leave the Coverage Gap Stage and move to the Catastrophic Coverage Stage.